|

 certainly at the very least worth a

-visit for lunch and a swim.
+visit for lunch and a swim if not a week long stay.
 The

 taverna at the town dock called Cavo

-di Oro (photo) is one of the best
+di Oro is one of the best

 pastes, red peppers stuffed with cheese, hot peppers, olives,